Alumni Spotlight: Ewuare Osayande, ORIJIN, The Osayande Racial Justice Initiative

-Ewuare Osayande is Chief Diversity Officer at American Friends Service Committee and the founder and principal of The Osayande Racial Justice Initiative (ORIJIN).
+Ewuare Osayande is the founder and principal of The Osayande Racial Justice Initiative (ORIJIN).
 ORIJIN provides comprehensive intersectional anti-racist consultation, training and seminars to achieve organizational justice.
 The Center for Public and Nonprofit Leadership spoke with Ewuare Osayande about his work with anti-racism and his experience in the Center’s Nonprofit Management Executive Certificate Program.

 CPNL: The nonprofit sector is vast with so many important causes to champion.
-In addition to founding ORIJIN, you also work as the Chief Diversity Officer at American Friends Service Committee.
 What led you to pursue a career in racial equity and diversity?

 Osayande: I actually went to college looking to get a job in marketing.
 I was a pretty talented illustrator in high school, often asked to create the artwork used for the plays and other exhibitions.
 I love the arts.
 I went to college to study visual art with plans to get a degree in marketing and work for Disney or something like that.
 But, as life would have it, that did not happen.